undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 # Last.fm last played tracks Rainmeter skin
-A Rainmeter skin that displays the last scrobbled tracks, with variants for up to 18 tracks.
+A Rainmeter skin that displays up to 18 last scrobbled tracks.
 This is a fork of "Last.fm Rainmeter Skin VERSION 2.0" (a.k.a.
 "Watcha listenin' 2") by Blaise.

 ### Credits / Used resources:
 - [Blaise](https://www.deviantart.com/squadrmskin) for ["Last.fm Rainmeter Skin VERSION 2.0"](https://www.deviantart.com/squadrmskin/art/Last-fm-Rainmeter-Skin-VERSION-2-0-590438568).